econoalchemist/UpstreamData-Startup/04 Creating a SlushPool Account.md

   <img width="1000" src="Assets/Slush2.png">
 </p>

 Open the confirmation email that was sent to you by SlushPool and click on the confirmation link.
-That link will bring you to the SlushPool log in page where you can enter your username and password.
+That link will bring you to the SlushPool login page where you can enter your username and password.
 You will likely be presented with a Captcha.

 ![](Assets/Slush3.png)